-- We are working to complete an ECE financial landscape to inform key programmatic investments for Measure C. We are working with national and state consulting experts to support our financial forecasting and implementation planning. - First 5 Alameda County has proactively built its capacity and readied its infrastructure to implement Measure C. We have restructured the agency and conducted hiring to ensure we have the staffing and infrastructure to administer substantial new public funding.
-Since fiscal year 2022-2023, we have added 34 new positions in various areas throughout the agency, including programs, operations, finance, compliance, technology, data and evaluation, planning, communications, and government affairs and policy.
-These changes will continue into 2024 and beyond, as we have entered a three-to-five-year building phase.
-We aim to retain and recruit a workforce that reflects the diversity and cultural fabric of Alameda County, support staff development and professional growth, ensure regulatory compliance, and effectively implement existing and new initiatives. - Reviewed, prepared, and revised governance, financial, and compliance structures, policies, and practices, e.g., investment and conflict of interest policies and practices - Reprocured an auditing firm for annual financial and program compliance - Secured contracts with expert consultants to strengthen the foundation and capacity of the agency: - Prenatal to Five Fiscal Strategies support First 5 with financial modeling and advising on the governance structure for the Children's Health and Child Care Initiative for Alameda County's Community Advisory Council, which First 5 is responsible for standing up and staffing. - School Readiness Consulting is supporting First 5's Leadership and ECE team on a broad range of system readying and planning efforts, including the development of recommendations and a community engagement strategy for key partners to inform a Central Eligibility List (CEL) technology tool build and the development of an initial ECE System program design and operational approach to implementation. - Released an RFP to secure a Technology Development Liaison consultant who will support the procurement and implementation of a technology system for the centralized eligibility and enrollment system, which we call Child Care Pathways.
-The technology system will support eligibility for, and enrollment into, ECE services.
-In addition, the technology consultant will advise on efforts to integrate early childhood data from across data systems and advise in the development of requirements for a data warehouse.
+- Worked on an ECE financial landscape to inform key programmatic investments for Measure C with national and state consulting experts in support of our financial forecasting and implementation planning. - First 5 Alameda County proactively built its capacity and readied its infrastructure to implement Measure C. We restructured the agency and conducted hiring to ensure the staffing and infrastructure needed to administer substantial new public funding.
+Since fiscal year 2022-2023, we have added 45 new positions in various areas throughout the agency, including programs, operations, finance, compliance, technology, data and evaluation, planning, communications, and government affairs and policy.
+These changes will continue into 2025 and beyond, as we continue a three-to-five-year building phase.
+We aim to retain and recruit a workforce that reflects the diversity and cultural fabric of Alameda County, support staff development and professional growth, ensure regulatory compliance, and effectively implement existing and new initiatives. - Reviewed, prepared, and revised governance, financial, and compliance structures, policies, and practices, e.g., investment and conflict of interest policies and practices - Reprocured an auditing firm for annual financial and program compliance - Secured contracts with expert consultants to strengthen the foundation and capacity of the agency: - Prenatal to Five Fiscal Strategies supports First 5 with financial modeling and advising on the governance structure for the Children's Health and Child Care Initiative for Alameda County's Community Advisory Council. - School Readiness Consulting supports First 5's Leadership and ECE team on a broad range of system readying and planning efforts, including the development of recommendations and a community engagement strategy for key partners to inform a Centralized Eligibility and Enrollment (CEE) technology tool build and the development of an initial ECE System program design and operational approach to implementation. - Wellbrook Partners to support the implementation of the Early Care and Education (ECE) Emergency Grants and provide consultation on financial modeling. - Secured Technology Development Liaison consultants: - SRI International to support the procurement and implementation of a technology system for the centralized eligibility and enrollment system, which we call Child Care Pathways.
+The technology system will support eligibility for, and enrollment into, ECE services. - Child Trends to advise on efforts to integrate early childhood data from across data systems and in the development of requirements for a data warehouse.